 “I really loved the workshop.
 I was thinking of a career in engineering, but didn’t think about the marine side.
-I might consider it now.
-I didn’t know much about marine engineering, but I do now, and found it interesting.
+I found it interesting.
 It sounds like you can be really involved, and enjoy different experiences, which I like.”

 Eimaan, Year 8

 We've found that pupil knowledge of marine engineering and careers, along with knowledge of the Sea Cadets increased dramatically (by approximately 40%) following the workshop.

 Teacher knowledge of marine engineering, careers, and the Sea Cadets increased significantly following the workshop.
 The most striking increase was for teachers reporting that they ‘knew a lot’ about marine engineering, and marine engineering careers (74% respectively) following the session.
 Teachers’ knowledge of the Sea Cadets increased by over 50%.

 So far we’ve reached 7,000 students, and are on track to meet our target of 15,000 by 2019.

 According to a survey carried out by Sea Cadets, 16% of students wanted to take triple science at GCSE, compared to 5% before the sessions.
 And 36% said they planned to study engineering; before the sessions, just over a quarter said the same.